Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 torch.Size([64, 20])

-We see that the model outputs 64 batches, which is fine, because we set BS = 20 and each with 20 outputs, which is fine because we changed the model to output 20 values.
+We see that the model outputs 64 batches, which is fine, because we configured BS = 20 and each one has 20 outputs, which is fine because we changed the model so that it has an output of 20 values

 We obtain the one with the highest value